Coronavirus: what does it mean for your mortgage?

-- Mortgage lenders are offering payment freezes for customers financially affected by coronavirus – but interest is still charged during any payment holiday
+Mortgage lenders are offering payment freezes of up to six months maximum, for customers financially affected by coronavirus – but interest is still charged during any payment holiday

 Looking to buy?

-If you had already exchanged contracts on a new home and your completion was delayed due to coronavirus, all lenders are offering mortgage offer extensions for three months – and some, such as Barclays, for up to six months.
-You will need to disclose any change in circumstances though, such as a fall in income due to being furloughed.
+If you had agreed an exchange date on a property purchase that was delayed due to coronavirus, some lenders are offering an extension on mortgage offers – sometimes up to six months.
+But it is a mixed picture.
+You must also disclose any change in circumstances since then, such as a fall in income due to being furloughed.